rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIChangelog.md

 If you need either of them, please use [RsyncOSX](https://github.com/rsyncOSX/RsyncOSX).

+## Version 2.3.6

+This version is approved for release on Apple Mac Store 17 January 2021.

+The following is changed:

+- this is a maintenance release

 ## Version 2.3.5

 There are several internal changes in this release.
 The following are changes: